 This aerosol spray is effective at keeping mosquitoes away, according so several Amazon customers, but some say that it has a strong insecticide smell.
 A few reviewers say it makes skin feel sticky.

 This aerosol spray is effective and doesn't feel sticky or oily on skin, according to several Amazon customers.
 Some reviewers caution that the spray stains clothing; others don't like the smell.
+This repellent is also available in a 2-pack, which is often the better deal (go figure).

 If you liked this article, you may also like our family’s product review website.
 Cheers!